 Overall winning percentage: 65.96%

-Hansie Cronje, the former Proteas captain, may have been disqualified from cricket for life due to match-fixing scandals, but he was named the 11th best South African two years after his death in a plane crash in 2002.
+Hansie Cronje, the former Proteas captain, may have been disqualified from cricket for life due to match-fixing scandals, but he was named the 11th-best South African two years after his death in a plane crash in 2002.

 In 1995, he took over as captain from Kepler and guided the South African squad in the 1996 World Cup.
-About the fact that he was unable to lead his team to success by capturing any ICC trophies, he is considered one of the top ten cricket captains of all time.
+The fact that he was unable to lead his team to success by capturing any ICC trophies, he is considered one of the top ten cricket captains of all time.
 In his 53 test matches, he has 23 victories and just 11 defeats.
 He led his team to 99 ODI victories, a winning rate of 73.7 percent.
 He and coach Bob Woolmer were a lethal duo who gave the country several victories.
 Hansie Cronje was a national icon as South Africa’s captain before his career was ended in 2000 by cricket’s greatest match-fixing scandal.
 He is one of the most successful cricket captains ever.

 4. Clive Lloyd – West Indies